-The Reporting Service allows a client to submit a predefined report for processing, such as a report created with BIRT Report Designer for IBM SPSS.
+The Reporting Service allows a client to submit a predefined report for processing.
 Using information contained within the report, the client can validate input sources and create prompts for user input to direct report processing.
 Report output is available in a variety of formats for optimal display in any type of client.